Liability: Long Term, Short-Term (Current) Liabilities

 Liability is an accounting term for debt.
-Balance sheet liabilities reveal the firm's level of liquidity and leverage.
+Balance sheet liabilities reveal the firm's level of liquidity and financial leverage.

-Businesses firms carry liabilities on the Balance sheet under two major headings.
-Firstly, Balance sheet debt appears under Current liabilities (or Short-term liabilities).
+• First, balance sheet debt appears under Current liabilities (or Short-term liabilities).
 These debts may include Notes payable in 90 days, or Accrued wages—payment owed but not yet paid to employees.
-Secondly, Balance sheet debt also appears under Long-term liabilities (or Non current liabilities) such as 5-year, 10-year, or longer term notes or bonds sold to the public.

 A company's total liabilities are the sum of its short and long-term liabilities.
 In brief, liabilities represent the totality of a company's outstanding debt.